brianwarner/harbormaster/README.md

     * 'Prospect Garage'
     * 'East Garage'

+  b) Decide which (if any) garage is weathersafe.

-  b) Add your email and password (it's configured for Gmail by default)
+  c) Add your email and password (it's configured for Gmail by default)

 3. Set a cron job to wget or curl http://yourharbormasterURL?email